 We will use the official Panna Knock Out rules.
 The rules are below.
-You can also download the rules here in pdf format.
-Be aware that these rules might be subject to change before tournament start the 22nd of August.
+You can also download the rules here in pdf format (however, the rules below are those updated most recently).
+Be aware that these rules might be subject to change before tournament start the 21st of August.

 ARTICLE 1 COURT AND BALL